-She is also Director of Artescape Ltd, an independent Saturday art programme for children based in Islington.
-For the past 12 years Lala has developed the programme content extensively.
-She is responsible for the leading the programme, manages artist lead workshops and numerous gallery visits and exhibitions of the children’s work with both children and parents.
+Lala is also Director of Artescape Ltd, an independent Saturday art programme for children based in Islington.
+For the past twelve years Lala has developed the programme content extensively.
+She is responsible for leading the programme, manages artist-led workshops and numerous gallery visits and exhibitions of the children’s work with both children and parents.

 FIELDWORK Q&A – January 2018